magentabusiness/magentabusiness.github.io/_includes/docs/reference/performance/setup-aws-instances.md

 {: .copy-code}

 #### Step 4.
-Launch ThingsBoard and third-party components using docker-compose
+Launch IoT Hub and third-party components using docker-compose

 Download the docker-compose file to the work directory.
 The docker-compose file is listed in the "How to reproduce the test" section that corresponds to your performance test [scenario](/docs/{{docsPrefix}}reference/performance-comparison/#test-summary).